binsarjr/my-neovim-config/README.md

 # My Config Neovim

-For Now i use neovim as my main editor, and i use lazyvim to manage my plugins.
+For Now i Use neovim as my main editor, and i Use lazyvim to manage my plugins.

-## Language that i use
+## Language that i Use

 - Typescript/Javascript
 - Lua